Finding Our Way Out of Their Boxes

 Our journey to increased self-awareness is discouraged at every turn.
 It’s not only individual self-awareness but our collective self-awareness as one human race.
 That common sense I speak of when referring to loving my family is not welcome in this divisive atmosphere.

 We mustn’t combine two logical ideas (such as protecting the second amendment, yet ensure guns can’t be purchased as casually as buying a new pair of blue jeans).

 Such logical thoughts are under ownership by two parties that refuse to share them or allow us freedom in forming cohesive, common sense thoughts, and opinions.

 The biggest kicker is this.

-Some dress themselves up in Liberal superhero capes, assuming it automatically makes them pro-minority, interested in equality rather than self-preservation.
-Yet, their policies, practices, and past behaviors (like blackface and racial appropriation) tell a different story.
+Some politicians dress themselves up in Liberal superhero capes, assuming it automatically makes them pro-minority, interested in equality rather than self-preservation.
+Yet, their policies, practices, and past behaviors, tell a different story.

 Others wear Conservative superhero capes.
 With their bible in hand, they stand against abortion, and slam adultery, until their daughter or mistress inconveniently becomes pregnant.